What Would Trojans Do? Exploiting Partial-Information Vulnerabilities in Autonomous Vehicle Sensing: Attack Designs With Limited Information

-\begin{enumerate}[label=\textbf{X.\arabic*}, resume] \item \textbf{Object Removal:} With attacker-derived SA, determine which $(\theta_i,\ \phi_j)$ pairs encapsulate an object.
-Over these angles, replace the range entries with the \emph{background} ranges. \item \textbf{Frustum Translation:} With attacker-derived SA, determine which $(\theta_i,\ \phi_j)$ pairs encapsulate an object.
-Over these angles, uniformly shift all range values to translate the object forward or backward within the frustum (see Fig.~\ref{fig:attack-examples}); \item \textbf{Frustum False Positive (Dual):} With attacker-derived SA, determine which $(\theta_i,\ \phi_j)$ pairs encapsulate an object.
-Change the mode bit from \texttt{single} to \texttt{dual}.
-Then, duplicate existing datagrams and use the second copy to perform a false positive attack behind the true object. \end{enumerate}
+\textbf{Context-aware attacks} (i.e., with situational awareness): \begin{enumerate}[label=\textbf{ATT.\arabic*},resume,leftmargin=1\parindent,topsep=0pt,itemsep=-1ex,partopsep=1ex,parsep=1ex,itemindent=15pt] \item \textbf{Clean-Scene:} Monitor the range of each $(\theta_i,\ \phi_j)$ pair.
+Find ranges that change between frames (e.g.,~may be an object).
+Replace those with ranges such that no object will be detected (i.e., act as `\emph{background}' ranges). \item \textbf{Object Removal:} Determine which $(\theta_i,\ \phi_j)$ pairs encapsulate an object.
+Over these angles, replace the range entries with estimated \emph{background} ranges. \item \textbf{Frustum Translation:} Determine which $(\theta_i,\ \phi_j)$ pairs encapsulate an object.
+Over these angles, apply a shift function to points to translate the object forward or backward within the frustum (see Fig.~\ref{fig:attack-examples}, Appendix~\ref{app:attack_visualisations}); \item \textbf{Frustum False Positive (Dual):} Determine which $(\theta_i,\ \phi_j)$ pairs encapsulate an object.
+Change from \texttt{single} to \texttt{dual}.
+Duplicate datagrams and use the second copy for a false positive behind the true object. \end{enumerate}

 We do not evaluate all proposed attacks in this work.
-More scrutiny is needed for attacks using the \texttt{dual} mode; while an attack in~\cite{2022hally-frustum} assumed the LiDAR was in \texttt{dual} mode, this mode is not common in AVs.
-Thus, we do not consider attacks~\ref{att:fp-dual},~\ref{att:frust-fp-dual} as they rely on mode manipulation.
-Also, the \emph{clean scene} attack~\ref{att:clean}~as~finding a tractable monitoring solution for each range requires~further~effort.
+Attacks relying on \texttt{dual} mode (e.g., \ref{att:fp-dual} and \ref{att:frust-fp-dual}) are excluded since \texttt{dual} mode is uncommon in AVs, as well as the \emph{clean scene} attack~\ref{att:clean}, which requires further investigation for monitoring solutions.